kh296/InnerEyeCam/README.md

                    InnerEye     InnerEyeCam
    ```
    When running on Azure, it's expected that all code should be in
    a single directory tree: `InnerEye-DeepLearning`.
-All subsequent
+To fit in with
-   user modifications should then be in `InnerEye-DeepLearning/InnerEyeCam`.
+   this, subsequent user modifications should be in
+   `InnerEye-DeepLearning/InnerEyeCam`.

 ## Preparing to run [InnerEye-DeepLearning](https://github.com/microsoft/InnerEye-DeepLearning)